rjohnsen/threathunting-book/content/part-1/frameworks/killchains-1.md

 weight: 2
 ---

-{{% notice info %}}
-This public preview offers a glimpse of upcoming content.
-Please note that the content may be subject to change without prior notice as I continue to develop this site.
-{{% /notice %}}

 ## About Model

 Lockheed Martin's Cyber Kill Chain is a security framework designed to help organizations understand and counteract cyber threats.
 The model outlines the stages of a cyberattack, from initial reconnaissance to the final objective.
 By identifying and interrupting these stages, organizations can improve their threat detection and response capabilities.